alexcraig043/qss-20-final-project/README.md

 - [03_model_prediction.ipynb](https://github.com/alexcraig043/qss-20-final-project/blob/main/src/code/03_model_prediction.ipynb)
   - #### Functionality:
     This notebook uses a Lasso and Ridge to try to accurate predict MCAS scores based on some of the features in the dataset.
 The features include financial, demographic, and enrollment data for each school.
+Once the two models are trained, their performance and metrics are compared.
+We find that they have similar performance and residual values, but their feature coefficients differ.

   - #### Inputs:
     - `master_df`: The master dataframe that contains all the merged datasets.
 Each row is an individual school in Massachusetts.